ASFHyP3/hyp3/docs/deployments/ASF-deployment.md

     --parameter-overrides TemplateBucketName=<template-bucket>
 ```

+***Note:** This stack assumes you are only deploy into a single AWS Region!
+If you
+are deploying into multiple regions, you'll need to adjust the IAM permissions that
+are limited to a single region.*

 ## 3. Deploy HyP3 to ASF

 Once the `github-actions` IAM user has been created, you can create a set of AWS